Withdrawals and Readmission

 Obtaining a Military Leave of Absence

-A student withdrawing to fulfill a military obligation may apply for a military leave of absence through the Registrar’s Office on the Lawrenceville campus or the Associate Dean of Students Office on the Princeton campus.
+A student withdrawing to fulfill a military obligation may apply for a military leave of absence through the Registrar’s Office by emailing [email protected].
 The application for the leave of absence should be made prior to leaving the University.
 Written documentation is required from the appropriate military service.
 Leaves for military service will automatically be renewed annually so long as the individual remains in the service for up to four years.
 When a student is granted a military leave of absence, academic status will generally be the same upon return as it was at the time of departure.
 In other words, the student may elect to graduate by meeting the curriculum requirements from the catalog from his or her original date of entry.

 Readmission to the University after a Medical Withdrawal/Military Leave

-Students withdrawing for medical reasons or to fulfill a military obligation may apply to the Registrar’s Office on the Lawrenceville Campus or the Associate Dean of Students Office on the Princeton Campus.
+Students withdrawing for medical reasons or to fulfill a military obligation may apply by completing the Application for Readmission form found below and emailing it to [email protected].
 Written documentation is required, and the maximum length for such a leave is one year.
 If a leave of absence has been granted for medical reasons, the student may be required to submit evidence documenting full recovery.
-If a leave is granted, the student may return at any time within one year, so long as a letter stating intention to return is submitted to the Associate Dean of Students Office on the Princeton Campus or the Registrar’s Office on the Lawrenceville Campus at least one month in advance of the start of a new term.
+If a leave is granted, the student may return at any time within one year, so long as a letter stating intention to return is submitted to the Registrar’s Office by emailing [email protected] at least one month in advance of the start of a new term.

 Involuntary Medical Leave: Conduct of Hearing